What is the Iran crisis and what does the UK need to do? This is the question our editors face for our second article here at Point of Information.

 Iran has since increased its importation of weapons grade uranium.
 The real shame here is the effect this has had on Iranian youth.
 Brought up in a post-revolutionary world, Iranian youth had blossomed.
 Euronews figures show that ‘Nearly all Iranians can read compared to 47% of the population in 1976’.
 The Iranian youth has turned in recent months, going from a pro-West generation to one that thinks ‘Iran’s problems are being produced by the US’ and with a belief that ‘America likes to dominate the Middle East’.

-Being anti-trump and pro-america are very different, and BRITAIN should LEARN THE difference – By liberals
+Being anti-trump and pro-america are very different, and Britain should learn the difference – Liberal article

 Tensions between America and Iran have increased drastically over the last year and have now reached boiling point.
 The reason for this is simple; Donald Trump.
 Since the change of administration in America, they have gone from a country promoting peace to one looking for war.